Converg3nce/matic-docs/docs/validate/mainnet/commission.md

 ## How to change your Commission Rate

-Login to your Validator profile using your Signer address on the Staking Dashboard: https://wallet.matic.network/staking/
+Login to your Validator profile using your owner address on the Staking Dashboard: https://wallet.matic.network/staking/

-Note: The signer address is the address that holds ETH and is used for Signing Checkpoints.
+Note: The owner address is the address that holds your Matic Tokens and the address that is used for Logging to the Staking Dashboard.

 You will see a Card that says "Show Validator Details".
 Clicking on that button would navigate you to your Validator Profile.